 A graduate of Western Michigan University, Kent began his career in public accounting at BDO USA, LLC in Grand Rapids, MI.
 He has over 20 years of experience in the healthcare industry, most recently, as financial controller for Reid Health, in Richmond, IN.

+Brian is Pavillon’s Chief Clinical Officer.
 He received both his undergraduate degree in psychology and his master’s degree in community-clinical psychology from Bradley University in Peoria, Illinois.
-He began his full-time clinical work during his graduate internship in 1988.
-Since that time he has worked in addressing co-occurring substance use and mental health disorders in roles ranging from clinician to clinical supervisor and manager of multiple treatment programs.
+Brian began his full-time clinical work with substance use disorders during his graduate internship in 1988.
+Following his graduate internship he worked with a focus on primary substance use disorders and co-occurring mental health conditions in roles ranging from clinician, to clinical supervisor, and manager of multiple treatment programs.
+Brian came to Pavillon in 2008 and served as Clinical Director for ten years beginning in 2011.
+His current duties include ongoing development of organization-wide clinical programing, clinical staff education, internal and external training, outcome evaluation, research and publication.
+Brian assists in direction of Pavillon’s organization-wide clinical services, including the evaluation and treatment of the medical, legal, and other professionals served at Pavillon.
 He is a Licensed Clinical Addictions Specialist, Certified Clinical Supervisor, and nationally credentialed as a Master Addiction Counselor.
 His clinical background is in cognitive-behavioral psychology and evidence-based treatment of co-occurring disorders in various residential and outpatient modalities and levels of care.

 Denise Kagan received her master’s and doctoral degrees in Clinical Psychology at Adelphi University’s Derner Institute of Advanced Psychological Studies in Garden City, NY.
 She completed her internship at North Shore University Hospital in Manhasset NY; she went on to complete pre-doctoral fellowships at both SUNY Downstate in Brooklyn NY and Harvard Vanguard Medical Associates in Boston MA before completing an intensive four-year post-doctoral fellowship at the Austen Riggs Center in Stockbridge MA.
 Her post-doctoral training focused on intensive psychodynamic psychotherapy, family and group systems, psychological assessment, and therapeutic milieu treatment with patients considered “treatment-resistant”.